How to send money to Iceland

-- Deposit the funds in your bank account rather than carrying them around
+- Deposit the funds into your bank account or a safe place rather than carrying them around

 What are the steps to send money to Iceland?

 - Provide your details.
 You will usually need to register for a free account before you can send a transfer.
-This is often done online and you will need to provide your name, contact information and proof of ID.
+This is often done online, where you will need to provide your name, contact information and proof of ID.

 - Pay for your transfer.
-The final step is to review your transaction details and then submit your transfer request.
-Many companies also allow you to monitor transfer progress using an online tracking service.
+The final step is to review your transaction details, pay the transfer fees and submit your transfer request.
+Many companies also allow you to monitor the progress of your transfer using an online tracking service.
 Keep your tracking number handy in case you have any problems and need to contact customer service.

 You must be logged in to post a comment.